-The Faculty Education Program will include:
+The Faculty Education Program includes:

 For more information about the Faculty Training Program please email firstname.lastname@example.org

 Medical Leadership and Management Curriculum: Study themes and topics

 - Fraser KL et al (2015).
 Cognitive Load Theory for the Design of Medical Simulations.
 Simulation in Healthcare.
 10(5):295-307.